MicrosoftDocs/common-data-model-and-service/common-data-model/faq.md

 ### What type of semantic information can be defined with the Common Data Model?

 The Common Data Model schema definitions include a wide variety of semantic information, such as metadata related to geolocation, demographics, measurements, and calendar/dates, in addition to standard data types.
-You can see examples of these types within the published Common Data Model standard entities and a full catalog of these types will be released soon.<!--Does this refer to anything (Entity Reference or API Reference) that actually is published on the docs.msft.com that we can link to?-->
+You can see examples of these types within the published Common Data Model [standard entities](https://docs.microsoft.com/common-data-model/schema/core/applicationcommon/overview).

 <a name="how-are-schemas-and-other-artifacts-versioned"></a>

 ### How are schemas and other artifacts versioned?

 The standard entity definitions, and the schema format itself, use a major/minor versioning system.
-For standard entities, you can find the version in the URI (Account.0.8.cdm.json) and entity definition.  <!--That's not the most recent version, is it?
-Maybe we should just point them to the page in GitHub - https://github.com/microsoft/CDM/tree/master/schemaDocuments/core/applicationCommon - and tell them to find the latest Account.* version?-->
+For standard entities, you can find the version informationhttps://github.com/microsoft/CDM/tree/master/schemaDocuments/core/applicationCommon - and tell them to find the latest Account.* version?-->

 <a name="where-can-i-find-libraries-to-help-read-and-write-common-data-model-metadata"></a>

 ### Where can I find libraries to help read and write Common Data Model metadata?

 You can find sample libraries to read Common Data Model schema documents in [TypeScript](https://github.com/Microsoft/CDM/tree/master/src), and sample libraries in [.NET](https://aka.ms/AA39f6f) and [Python](https://aka.ms/AA39n1b) to read and write model.json files.
-More libraries are coming; please add your requests or comments at [the library location in the GitHub repository](https://github.com/microsoft/CDM).<!--Is this what "library location" means?-->

 ## Common Data Service